 Noise only possible in the plant room (as with any heating system):

-The economic efficiency of a PRISMA® PVT system depends on several factors - among others on your Electricity and heat consumptionthe Size of the systemthe Locationthe Energy pricesthe available Support programmes and how you operate and use the system.
+The economic efficiency of a PRISMA® PVT The system depends on several factors, including your Electricity and heat consumptionthe Size of the systemthe Locationthe Energy pricesthe available Support programmes and how you operate and use the system.

 Typical amortisation period:

-In many cases, a PRISMA® PVT system already pays for itself after 7 to 11 years - in some cases also considerably faster if high self-consumption rates are achieved and a state subsidy (e.g. BAFA grant) is utilised.
+In many cases, a PRISMA® PVT system already pays for itself after 5 to 8 years – partly also considerably faster if high self-consumption rates are achieved and state funding (e.g. BAFA subsidy) is used.

 Why PRISMA® PVT can pay off particularly quickly:

-- Double utilisation of the roof area (electricity + heat)
+– Dual use of the roof area (electricity + heat)

 – Increased self-consumption = lower energy costs